learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

   https://gist.github.com/ihollander/cc5f36c6447d15dea6a16f68d82aacf7

 Next, we'll need to create a file that will act as our data storage.
-We'll create it within the repository that you cloned down in this code along.
+We'll create it within the repository that you cloned down in this code-along.

 ```console
 $ touch db.json